sassoftware/rest-api-use-cases/authentication/README.md

-# Authenication to SAS Viya
+# Authentication to SAS Viya
 This page contains details on authentication to SAS Viya along with scripts to get you started.

 The process for registering a client, generating an access token and using refresh tokens is covered in detail in [Authentication to SAS Viya: a couple of approaches](https://blogs.sas.com/content/sgf/2023/02/07/authentication-to-sas-viya/).
 The scripts in this repository support various methods discussed in the blog post.